shashperera/TemplatePortfolio/README.md

 # Portfolio Template

-This repository contains an academic portfolio template that can be used to showcase your work, skills, projects, and more.
+This repository contains a portfolio template that can be used to showcase your work, skills, projects, and more.
 The template is built with HTML, CSS, and JavaScript.

 ## Features